Huge rare 'Elephant Queen' captured on camera

 Courtesy Will Burrard-Lucas / @willbl

-The photographs will be the subject of a book -- conceived by the Tsavo Trust as a means of raising awareness and funds -- called "Land of the Giants" and featuring 150 shots of the elephants of Tsavo.
+The photographs will be the subject of a book -- conceived by the Tsavo Trust as a means of raising awareness and funds -- called "Land of Giants" and featuring 150 shots of the elephants of Tsavo.

 The main subject of Burrard-Lucas' photographs is an elephant known as F_MU1 -- shortly after he took his last shot, she died of natural causes.